eman/iotrelay/README.rst

 Plugin Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These minimal example plugins do not require any configuration but
+The minimal source plugin used in this example does not require any
-the do need to be enabled.
-To enable a plugin add a section with the
-plugin name, as defined in ``setup.py`` to the IoT Relay configuration
-file ``~/.iotrelay.cfg``.
+configuration.
+The 'reading types' option in a handler's configuration
+specifies which reading types a handler will receive.
+In order to
+receive readings from the 'iotrelay-sample-source' plugin, the
+'reading type' option in the iotrelay-sample-handler would be 'sample'.
+This corresponds to the reading_type attribute set by the Reading
+constructor when get_readings() was called.

+The section names correspond directly to the plugin names, as defined
+in ``setup.py``.

 .. code-block:: ini